 Parkinson's Disease Organizations Benefitting from Unity Walk Donations

-Visit with these Parkinson's Disease Organizations at the 2013 Parkinson's Unity Walk
+Visit with these Parkinson's Disease Organizations at the 2016 Parkinson's Unity Walk

-Thank you for taking part in the 2013 Unity Walk!
-PAN is a financial beneficiary of the Walk and we are grateful for your participation and support.
-You might be asking yourself, “who or what is PAN?”
-We are the unified voice of the Parkinson’s community, advocating for better treatments and a cure.
-In partnership with other national Parkinson’s organizations and our powerful grassroots network, we work with government leaders to increase funding for Parkinson's research and support the many vital programs that help improve quality of life for people living with Parkinson's.
-Come talk to the PAN staff about how – whether you have a few minutes a week or several hours a month -- PAN can give you the tools to make a difference.
+Thank you for taking part in the 2016 Unity Walk!
+Your participation helps support the Parkinson's Action Network, and we are grateful for your commitment.
+Parkinson's Action Network (PAN) is the unified voice of the Parkinson’s community, advocating for better treatments and a cure for Parkinson's disease.
+In partnership with other national Parkinson’s organizations and our powerful grassroots network, we work with government leaders to increase funding for Parkinson's research and support the many vital programs that help improve quality of life for people affected by Parkinson's.
+If you'd like to get more involved with PAN, whether you have a few minutes a week or several hours a month, come talk with us about how you can make a difference.
 You can also visit www.parkinsonsaction.org to learn more.

 The Parkinson's Disease Foundation (PDF) supports research and ideas that will improve the lives and futures of people touched by Parkinson’s.
 Since its founding in 1957, PDF has invested over $110 million in the research of leading scientists throughout the world and over $47 million to support national education and advocacy initiatives.
 Stop by the PDF booth to learn more about our print and online educational materials and programs and how you can join our efforts to find a cure for Parkinson's!
 Visit www.pdf.org for more information.